Expressions

 Fields

-Fields are referenced in the NXLog language by prepending a dollar sign ($) to the field name.
+Fields are referenced in the NXLog language by prefixing the field name with a dollar sign ($).

 Field names are case-insensitive.
-For example, the $SourceModuleName and $sourcemodulename field names are equivalent.
+For example, $SourceModuleName and $sourcemodulename are equivalent.

 Normally, a field name may contain letters, digits, the period (.), and the underscore (_).
 Additionally, field names must begin with a letter or an underscore.
 The corresponding regular expression is: